Why do dogs chase cyclists? How to respond to this kind of threat?

 Dogs chasing cyclists

-Alternatively, dogs have an innate desire to seek moving objects and passing bikers might arouse this desire.
+Alternatively, dogs have an innate desire to seek moving objects, and passing bikers might arouse this desire.
+Dog Aggression Cycling is often linked to this behavior.
 Dogs may also be possessive and perceive bicyclists as intruders in their domain.
 Some dogs could be aggressively guarding their owners and perceive cyclists as possible intruders.
 Additionally, some dogs could be bored or just looking for attention and chase after bikers for amusement or to elicit a response.
-It’s important to keep in mind that each dog is unique, and there are a variety of reasons why they might pursue after bikers and arise the question, why dogs chase cyclist.
+It’s important to keep in mind that each dog is unique, and there are a variety of reasons why they might pursue bikers, raising the question, why do dogs chase cyclists?

-Now coming back to the point of how to stay safe on the road while riding and avoid dog chasing danger.
+Now, coming back to the point of how to stay safe on the road while riding and avoid dog chasing danger, Cyclist Safety Dogs techniques can be essential in preventing incidents and ensuring a safe and enjoyable ride.

 Be calm